-As at 31 December 2022, based on the management data the exposure to securities issued by Italy amounted to approximately $\in$ 27 billion.
-It compared to approximately $\in$ 31 billion as at 31 December 2021.
+As at 30 June 2023, based on management data, the exposure to securities issued by Italy amounted to approximately $\notin$ 28 billion.
+It compared to approximately $\notin$ 27 billion as at 31 December 2022.

 The market tensions regarding government bonds and their volatility, as well as Italy's rating downgrading or the forecast that such downgrading may occur, might have negative effects on the assets, the economic and/or financial situation, the operational results and the perspectives of the Bank.